TomokazuKonishi/Fast-calc-for-SARS-CoV-2/README.md

 # Fast-calc-for-SARS-CoV-2

+# update (2020-12-01)
+A recent version of the axes and the mean data are given, by using data to September.

 To calculate thousands of sequences will take time.
 If your new sequence would be inside the existing framework, and if you wish to classify yours within the framework,